Deconvolution on graphs via linear programming: Recovery with Noisy Measurements

-Henceforth, we abbreviate $\eta = g - \hat g$.
 The following lemmata are similar to results in Cand{\`e}s and Plan \cite{CPlan}.
-However, we keep using $h$ and do not construct an approximate dual certificate, even in the noisy case.
+We keep using $h$, the dual certificate, and do not construct an approximate dual certificate yet, even in the noisy case.